 Oklahoma-Texas matchup likely to be high-scoring again

-NORMAN, Okla.
-(AP) Recent meetings between Texas and Oklahoma have been shootouts.
+NORMAN, Okla. – Recent meetings between Texas and Oklahoma have been shootouts.

 There are plenty of reasons to believe the high-scoring trend will continue.
 Both teams have had issues at times on defense heading into Saturday’s matchup in Dallas.